Active Substance: hydroxocobalamin

 Why has Cyanokit been approved?

-The Committee for Medicinal Products for Human Use (CHMP) concluded that Cyanokit appeared to be a well-tolerated and efficient cyanide antidote, based on its effects on survival and the prevention of brain damage.
+The CHMP concluded that Cyanokit appeared to be a well-tolerated and efficient cyanide antidote, based on its effects on survival and the prevention of brain damage.
 There is no information available on success rates with other antidotes for cyanide poisoning, so it was not possible to carry out a comparison between the success rates seen with Cyanokit and with alternatives.
-However, the Committee concluded that Cyanokit had advantages over alternative antidotes because it has a good safety profile in patients who have not been poisoned.
+However, the CHMP concluded that Cyanokit had advantages over alternative antidotes because it has a good safety profile in patients who have not been poisoned.
 This makes it a useful option when cyanide poisoning is only suspected.

-Therefore, the CHMP decided that Cyanokit’s benefits are greater than its risks for the treatment of known or suspected cyanide poisoning.
-The Committee recommended that Cyanokit be given marketing authorisation.
+Therefore, the CHMP decided that Cyanokit’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Cyanokit

-The European Commission granted a marketing authorisation valid throughout the European Union for Cyanokit to Merck Santé s.a.s. on 23 November 2007.
+The European Commission granted a marketing authorisation valid throughout the European Union for Cyanokit on 31 November 2007.

 For more information about treatment with Cyanokit, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.